 - How I learn to fly solo with a child in tow.

 Being a part of support group really helps.
 A great website IF your marriage is in trouble can be found at The Marriage Builder.
 The concept is amazing and I’m sure it will work for some people especially if the two couple is still in love.
 So it really is worth the check.

 Being able to connect with some Indonesian single moms has also been a great help for me in my journey to healing.
 We all understand what we’ve been through.
-Our stories might be different but our day-to-day struggles are similar, we’ve heard the typical questions and comments that really hurt us but we marches on with smiling faces.
+Our stories might be different but our day-to-day struggles are similar, we’ve heard the typical questions and comments that really hurt us but we march on with smiling faces.